UtkarshVerma/i3blocklets/README.md

 * Scroll down - Seek song backward by 5 seconds.

->~~This seeking capability is only available for `audacious` currently.~~ The seeking capability has now been extended to all players.
+>~~This seeking capability is only available for `audacious` currently.~~ The seeking capability has now been extended to all music players.

 ---